SharePoint planning guide

 |How much storage do we need?

-When your organization purchases the SharePoint service, it is allocated a pool of storage based on the number of user licenses it purchased, and the type of Office 365 plan it purchased.
-For more information, see Manage site collection storage limits.
+When your organization purchases the SharePoint service, it's allocated a pool of storage based on the subscription and number of licenses.
+For more information, see Manage site storage limits.

 How much storage comes with your subscription?